-Texts (average of 1,500 words) re segmented into utterances and tonal units to allow the study of illocutions and information structure with a view to the Language into Act Theory*.
+Recordings’ transcripts (average of 1,500 words) are segmented into utterances and tone units to allow the study of illocutions and information structure, following the Language into Act Theory* theoretical framework.
 This theory was developed by Emanuela Cresti, director of the LABLITA laboratory at Florence University (Italy).

 The major compilation phases are:

 Transcriptions undertaken by expert transcribers according to quasi-orthographic criteria (aiming to preserve ongoing speech phenomena such as grammaticalization and lexicalization) and prosodic segmentation criteria;